pkra/peterkrautzberger.org/_posts/2018/2018-04-19-braces-yourself.md

 <p data-height="265" data-theme-id="0" data-slug-hash="xegaF" data-default-tab="result" data-user="mexn" data-embed-version="2" data-pen-title="CSS Curly Brace" class="codepen">See the Pen <a href="https://codepen.io/mexn/pen/xegaF/">CSS Curly Brace</a> by Markus (<a href="https://codepen.io/mexn">@mexn</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 Both are slighly more complicated than the first one.
-Instead of the radial gradient for the middle piece, they both use 6 elements with border-radius (though the last one has only 2, plus pseudo-elements).
+Instead of the radial gradient for the middle piece, they both use 6 elements with border-radius (though the last one has only two elements with pseudo-elements).
 If you dive into their forks, you'll find lots of interesting variations, too.

 The point is: this problem has in a very real sense actually been solved in CSS and you can do lots of fun variations yourself.